getodk/docs/odk1-src/briefcase-using.rst

 .. note::

-  ODK Briefcase does not support pushing blank forms to ODK Collect.
-Instead, :ref:`manually load the forms on your ODK Collect device <loading-forms-directly>`.
+  Briefcase does not support pushing blank forms to Collect.
+Instead, :ref:`manually load the forms on your Collect device <loading-forms-directly>`.

 .. _push-to-aggregate: